albusfangautonomy/control_notes/notes/pid.md

 ---

-## Gain Scheduling - Control Systtems in Practice
+## Gain Scheduling - Control Systems in Practice

-### Movivation
+### Motivation
 Linear controllers may only work well under certain operating conditions but not all.

 Linear Parameter Varying systems:
-A fixed lienar transfer function but different parameters under different operating conditions.
+A fixed linear transfer function but different parameters under different operating conditions.

 **How to deal with LPV systems?**
-1. Build nonlinear controler.
+1. Build nonlinear controller.
 2. Build linear robust controller.
 Drop in performance and may not even be possible.
 3. Limit operations.
 4. Gain scheduling.